 As part of a new partnership between Laugh Out Loud and NBCUniversal, the projects from all three fellows will stream Peacock, and one fellow will receive a career-defining development deal.
-The three fellows were chose out of 672 submissions.
-Their projects will be directed by actress Gabrielle Dennis, Meagan Good and Bresha Webb, with production set to begin later this month.
+The three fellows were chosen out of 672 submissions.
+Their projects will be directed by actresses Gabrielle Dennis, Meagan Good and Bresha Webb, with production set to begin later this month.

 Their projects are as follows: